Mluckydwyer/hw-ci/README.md

 docker pull ghcr.io/mluckydwyer/hw-ci:slim
 ```

-This container also has support for VScode Development Containers and Github Code Spaces.
+This repository also has support for VScode Development Containers and Github Code Spaces.
 In both cases, the `dev` variant will be used, as it is intended for development and includes additional tools (See the _Tools_ sections for more details).

 ## 🛠️ Tools